Bearer/bearer/docs/explanations/reports.md

 # Report Types

-Curio can generate four types of reports about your codebase, all from the same underlying scan.
+Curio can generate two types of reports about your codebase, all from the same underlying scan.

 ## Summary Report